 - Included with every ArcGIS named user account at no additional fee.

-- Allows you to build public-facing mapping apps with the predefined application templates.
+- Allows you to build public-facing mapping apps with the predefined application templates from the AppStudio website.

 - AppStudio for ArcGIS Standard